R-Kazmi/Glassmorphism-Resume-Wesbite/README.md

 # CV
-this is my cv website
+this is my cv website... r-kazmi.github.io/CV
-you can visit r-kazmi.github.io/CV